-Institutional Audit is the previous review process for higher education institutions in England and Northern Ireland.
-It was replaced in September 2011 by the Institutional Review method.
+Institutional Audit was the review process for higher education institutions in England and Northern Ireland until September 2011 when it was replaced by the Institutional Review method.

 Institutional Audits are carried out by a team of academics who review the institution's quality and standards, using their knowledge of higher education and reference points in the Academic Infrastructure.
 After each audit, QAA publishes a report on the audit team's findings.